Tampa Public Art - Portable Collection

 If works are being collected for a specific building or department, the Public Art Committee or the selection panel might recommend general themes or guidelines.

 Several options are available for selecting works to be purchased depending on the amount of money available for purchase and the intended site.
 If the work is selected though a panel process, the meeting process outlined herein may serve as a guideline for the purchase panel.
-Other options include utilization of a 1-3 member selection panel of arts professionals with an advisor from the User Agency, whereby artists submit slides of available works, which the panel narrows to a small number that will be viewed by the TPA Administrator for final selection; or the Curator's Choice from the Tampa Museum of Art's Annual Exhibition (or other high profile juried exhibition).
+Other options include utilization of a 1-3 member selection panel of arts professionals with an advisor from the User Agency, whereby artists submit images of available works, which the panel narrows to a small number that will be viewed by the TPA Administrator for final selection.

 The following steps should be taken to ensure secure and archival installation of any portable works: